 The u3a national body – the Third Age Trust - looks after all the u3as in the UK, providing educational and administrative support.
 It also publishes a quarterly newsletter, Third Age Matters; members of Chiltern u3a can ask to be added to the circulation list for this.

 An annual conference, workshops, summer schools and educational events are organised nationally.
 See https://www.u3a.org.uk/events for details and booking forms.

 Click here to go to the National U3A website.

 In addition to the activities of Chiltern u3a, members are eligible to attend events organised the Third Age Trust

 The Thames Valley Network

-The TVN has been running since 2008 and organises many popular study days for u3a members.
-Future events are advertised on the Thames Valley Network website at http://u3atvnetwork.org.uk/.
-Any member can apply directly to join in these events via application forms that are downloadable from the website.
+The TVN has been running since 2008 and organises many popular study days for u3a members, both face to face meetings and in-line talks.
+Future events are advertised on the Thames Valley Network website at http://u3atvnetwork.org.uk/?page_id=44, and Chiltern u3a members are informed about TVN events by email.
+Any member can apply directly to join in these events via on-line application forms.
 Group Convenors may get involved in organising group participation for their members.